coffee-cup/jakerunzer-com/src/pages/writing/functors.md

 > A Functor is a data structure that can be mapped over.

-The term Functor is most commonly used Haskell, but nothing about them are specific to Haskell.
+The term Functor is most commonly used in Haskell, but nothing about them are specific to Haskell.

 The Haskell Functor type class is defined as